vesche/scanless/README.md

+⚠️ I am no longer maintaining scanless as of August 2023. ⚠️

 # scanless

 This is a Python command-line utility and library for using websites that can perform port scans on your behalf.